bcantrill/blog/the-singular-urgency-of-ava-duvernays-13th/index.md

 ---
-title: "The singular urgency of Ava DuVernay&#039;s 13th"
+title: "The singular urgency of Ava DuVernay’s 13th"
 date: "2020-06-03"
 ---